loophp/collection/docs/index.rst

    something custom.
 Currently, more than :ref:`80 operations <api>` are available in this library.
-This library is an example of what you can do with all those small bricks, but nothing prevents users prevent users from using an operation on its own as well.
+This library is an example of what you can do with all those small bricks, but nothing prevents users from using an operation on its own as well.

 -  **It takes function first, data-last**: In the following example, multiple operations are created.
 The data to be operated on is